strimzi/proposals/052-record-reconciled-versions.md

 Currently the only way to know if an upgrade has finished to completion is to check is all the zookeeper and kafka brokers have rolled. https://github.com/strimzi/strimzi-kafka-operator/blob/2a1fdf9d8695bb22a2bf977b0ba5414291530207/systemtest/src/test/java/io/strimzi/systemtest/upgrade/KafkaUpgradeDowngradeST.java#L292
-Additionally, if a user updates the Kafka version, a user needs to check if their Kafka version has been updated by inspecting the Kafka protocol version that the Brokers are running with, and this could require two rolls of the brokers, not just a single roll.
+Additionally, if a user updates the Kafka version, a user needs to check if their Kafka version has been updated by inspecting the Kafka image/Jar version that the Brokers are running with, and this could require two rolls of the brokers, not just a single roll.
 Though this works, from a user standpoint it is far from ideal as it assumes a level of user knowledge about the cluster that may not be appropriate for all users.

 ## Motivation